LUCAS device: Use

-The LUCAS device can be used both in and out of the hospital setting.
-The 2015 European Resuscitation Council Guidelines for Resuscitation does not recommend using mechanical chest compression on a routine basis, but are good alternative for situations where it may be difficult or to maintain continuous high-quality compressions, or when it may be too strenuous on the medic to do so.
+The LUCAS can be used both in and out of the hospital setting.
+The 2015 European Resuscitation Council Guidelines for Resuscitation does not recommend using mechanical chest compression on a routine basis, but it is a good alternative for situations where it may be difficult or to maintain continuous high-quality compressions, or when it may be too strenuous on the medic to do so.
+However, more ambulance services have integrated it into their ACLS protocols, usually recommending the application of the LUCAS after roughly 15 minutes of CPR by first responders without success.

 To place the device on the patient, the medic first places the back plate under the patient.
 This eliminates the "mattress effect" and ensures the device stays in place.
 Next, the medic attaches the upper part of the device by locking the support legs onto the sides of the back board.
 Once everything is lined up correctly, the medic can place the suction cup over the patient's chest and turn it on.
 Finally, the medic will buckle the stabilization strap around the back of the patient's neck and secure their wrists to the device to make transport easier.

 The LUCAS can be set to different rates and compression modes depending on what the patient's situation requires.

 Effectiveness

 When in transport via ground ambulance, even experienced resuscitators can struggle to maintain effective compressions with minimal interruptions.
+Piston-based mechanical CPR devices have been shown to provide higher-quality chest compressions in a moving ambulance, in addition to the obvious safety benefits of allowing EMS personnel remain restrained during transport.

 The LUCAS device delivers high-quality compressions at a continuous rate, while up to a third of manual compressions can be incorrect.
-In 2013, a 68-year-old male made a complete recovery from an out-of-hospital cardiac arrest after 59 minutes of mechanical compressions on a LUCAS machine, and still had a favorable neurological outcome.
+In 2013, a 68-year-old male made a complete recovery, including no intellectual or neurological deficits, after an out-of-hospital cardiac arrest after 59 minutes of mechanical compressions on a LUCAS device.